-Mr. Wharton is responsible for all SWM assets in Western Australia - The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (9 regional licences) and Channel Seven Perth.
+Mr Wharton is responsible for all SWM assets in Western Australia - The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (nine regional licence areas) and Channel Seven Perth.

-Before that he was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.
+Before that Mr Wharton was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.